 - Keep the puff pastry dough as chilled as possible while you're working with it so the butter doesn't melt (this will prevent you from getting nice layers).
 Work quickly and try not to touch it with your hands unless you have to.
 Keep any dough you aren't working with in the fridge.
 If the dough gets too warm at any point, you can always pause and put it back in the fridge for 20-30 minutes before continuing.

 - Be careful not to overfill your hand pies or the filling might spill out when you bake them.
-I'm not usually super precise with my measurements when I fill mine, but I’d estimate it at about 1-2 TBSP filling per square hand pie.
+I'm not usually super precise with my measurements, but I use a 2 tablespoon cookie scoop to try to keep it as even as possible.

-- To trim the edges of my pies I used my Norpro pastry/ravioli cutter which has two round wheels on it.
-One is a regular straight-bladed wheel like a small pizza cutter, the other has a fluted edge to make a scalloped edge cut which is really good for sealing sheets of dough together.
-I use the straight edged wheel to cut the big sheets of dough and the fluted edge when I’m trimming the filled and shaped hand pies.
+- To cut the pastry dough, I used my Norpro pastry/ravioli cutter which has two round wheels on it.
+One is a regular straight-bladed wheel like a small pizza cutter, the other has a fluted edge to make a scalloped edge also helps seal sheets of dough together.

 - 375 grams all-purpose flour (a little more than 3 cups)